CANNA VIRUS DISEASE

 Figure: Diseased canna grown from a rhizome purchased in a hardware store, variety 'En Avant'.

 Plants grown in municipal plantings such as parks and gardens are often infected.

 Figure: Diseased canna in a London park, August 2011

-In spite of the fact that the disease has been prevalent for 15 years or more, the import of diseased rhizome and plants continues.
+In spite of the fact that the disease has been prevalent for many years, the import of diseased rhizome and plants continues.
 The photo below shows diseased cannas in a traffic roundabout near Guildford, England, 2014.
-All the roundabouts in the area were showing diseased cannas.
 This particular photo is interesting in that the leaf on the extreme right appears to be healthy (for the time being).
 The contrast with the other diseased foliage can be clearly seen.
 Maybe this council has learned a lesson, because in 2015 the traffic roundabouts are not planted with cannas.
-Note that the diaeased cannas are equally vigorous.
+Note that the diseased cannas are equally vigorous.
+Variety 'Durban'

 Some countries, such as South America, Africa, India, seem to be largely and maybe completely free of it, presumably because there is no substantial importing of diseased commercial stock from countries where the disease is rife.

 There are believed to be 5 viruses which infect cannas.
 But, according to experiments by the CSL laboratory in York, UK, there is only only one virus which which is causing the present epidemic.
 This virus has been allocated the name "Canna yellow streak virus" (according to the nomenclature convention, only the 1st word is capitalised), and has the formal designation CaYSV.